-In May 2009, we sold 19,550,000 shares of our common stock.
-The net proceeds from this offering of approximately \$387.1 million were primarily used to repurchase unsecured debt and for other corporate purposes.
+In May 2009, SL Green sold 19,550,000 shares of its common stock.
+The net proceeds from this offering (approximately \$387.1 million), which were contributed to us in exchange for an equivalent number of common units, were primarily used to repurchase unsecured debt and for other corporate purposes.